-Form 5305-RA is a model custodial account agreement that meets the requirements of section 408A.
-However, only Articles I through VIII have been reviewed by the IRS.
-A Roth individual retirement account (Roth IRA) is established after the form is fully executed by both the individual (depositor) and the custodian.
+Form 5305-A is a model custodial account agreement that meets the requirements of section 408(a).
+However, only Articles I through VII have been reviewed by the IRS.
+A traditional individual retirement account (traditional IRA) is established after the form is fully executed by both the individual (depositor) and the custodian.
+To make a regular contribution to a traditional IRA for a year, the IRA must be established no later than the due date of the individual's income tax return for the tax year (excluding extensions).
 This account must be created in the United States for the exclusive benefit of the depositor and his or her beneficiaries.

-Do not file Form 5305-RA with the IRS.
+Do not file Form 5305-A with the IRS.
 Instead, keep it with your records.

-Unlike contributions to traditional individual retirement arrangements, contributions to a Roth IRA are not deductible from the depositor's gross income; and distributions after 5 years that are made when the depositor is 591⁄2 years of age or older or on account of death, disability, or the purchase of a home by a first-time homebuyer (limited to \$10,000), are not includible in gross income.
-For more information on Roth IRAs, including the required disclosures the custodian must give the depositor, see Pub.
+For more information on IRAs, including the required disclosures the custodian must give the depositor, see Pub.
 590-A, Contributions to Individual Retirement Arrangements (IRAs), and Pub.
 590-B, Distributions from Individual Retirement Arrangements (IRAs).